slimcoin-project/slimcoin-project.github.io/proof-of-burn-eli5-en.md

 To *prevent double spends*, the nodes must **come to an agreement** which transactions are valid and which are not.

 On a first glance, we could let the nodes **vote** for which transactions are included into a block, with each node having one vote.
-But there is a problem: **A malicious participant could create thousands of nodes** and manipulate the node.
+But there is a problem: **A malicious participant could create thousands of nodes** and manipulate the vote.

 ## Proof of work: Bitcoin's consensus mechanism